 - WhatsApp message.

-- Skype message, etc.
+- Skype messages, etc.

 The choice of the platform depends mainly on the company policies and the employer’s acceptance.
-The included information in the medical leave message to boss may vary, but generally, the following details are included:
+The included information in the medical leave message to the boss may vary, but generally, the following details are included:

 - Name of the employer.